xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/specify-workspace-available.md

 <h1 class="heading"><span class="name">Specify Workspace Available</span><span class="command">R←2002⌶Y</span></h1>

 This function is identical to the system function `⎕WA` except that it provides the means to specify the amount of memory The term **memory** here means virtual memory which includes memory mapped to disk.  that is *committed* for the workspace rather than have it assigned by the internal algorithm.
 Committed memory is memory that is allocated to a specific process and thereby reduces the amount of memory available for other applications.
-See also Workspace Management on page 1Workspace Management.
+See also [Workspace Management](../../UserGuide/Installation and Configuration/Workspace Management.htm#Workspace_Management)Workspace Management.

 Like `⎕WA`,  `2002⌶` compacts the workspace so that it occupies the minimum number of bytes possible, adds an *extra amount*, and then de-commits all the remaining memory that it is currently using, allowing it to be allocated by the operating system for use by other applications.